gbelenky/semantic-kernel-agents/recruiting-agent-sk/README.md

    - Instantiates `AzureAIAgent` with the retrieved definition

 3. **Function Registration**
-   - Loads CV generation function from embedded YAML template
+   - Loads CV generation and interview simulation functions from embedded YAML templates
-   - Registers function as a plugin in the agent's kernel
+   - Registers both functions as plugins in the agent's kernel under "RecruitingTools"

 4. **Conversation Loop**
    - Creates persistent agent thread for conversation continuity